Flavia95/pangmouse/README.md

-# 10x technology assembly-pggb analysis pipeline
+# 10x technology-pggb analysis pipeline

 ## Data and preprocessing

-Apply name prefixes to the reference sequences and all samples:
+1. Apply name prefixes to the reference sequences and all samples:
 ```
 mkdir assemblies
 mkdir alignments